Analysis of European colonialism and colonization: Indirect and direct rule of the colonial political system

 Systems of colonial rule can be broken into the binary classifications of direct and indirect rule.
-During the era of colonisation, Europeans were faced with the monumental task of administrating the vast colonial territories around the globe.
+During the era of colonization, Europeans were faced with the monumental task of administering the vast colonial territories around the globe.
 The initial solution to this problem was direct rule, which involves the establishment of a centralized European authority within a territory run by colonial officials.
 In a system of direct rule, the native population is excluded from all but the lowest level of the colonial government.
 Mamdani defines direct rule as centralized despotism: a system where natives were not considered citizens.
 By contrast, indirect rule integrates pre-established local elites and native institutions into the administration of the colonial government.
 Indirect rule maintains good pre-colonial institutions and fosters development within the local culture.
 Mamdani classifies indirect rule as “decentralized despotism,” where day-to-day operations were handled by local chiefs, but the true authority rested with the colonial powers.